Marie Holmes Won $188 Million on the Powerball Lottery—And It Ruined Her Life

 Today, Holmes is the CEO of her charity, the Marie Holmes Foundation.
 To date, her charity has provided funding grants for creative businesses, scholarships, and toys for children during the holidays.
 She has also run multiple back-to-school drives, giving away hundreds of backpacks and school supplies to her community’s neediest children.

 Marie Holmes’ story proves that winning a large sum of money can’t guarantee happiness on its own.
 Without proper financial planning and legal assistance, it’s easy to make rash decisions and to be taken advantage of by others.
-When it comes to the lottery, it’s always wise to play responsibly—and to have a solid plan for your money.
+When it comes to the lottery, it’s always wise to play responsibly, understand how to use a lottery trust to stay anonymous, and to have a solid plan for your money.
 Otherwise, you might end up like Marie Holmes or, even worse, like one of the many lottery winners who went bankrupt.